bhaveshdevlp/McExp/02Exp-Drawing/source/README.md

 ```

 ## Thanks to
-[RangVikalp](https://github.com/akshay2211/rang-vikalp) for the beautiful color picker used in DrawBox
+ for the beautiful color picker used in DrawBox

 ## License
 Licensed under the Apache License, Version 2.0, [click here for the full license](/LICENSE).

 ## Author & support
-This project was created by [Akshay Sharma](https://akshay2211.github.io/).

 > If you appreciate my work, consider buying me a cup of :coffee: to keep me recharged :metal: by [PayPal](https://www.paypal.me/akshay2211)